 GARNACHA or grenache, as it is called in France and Italy, used to be the most widely planted grape in the World, and is one of the key grapes in Rioja.
 It is often blended with Tempranillo to make a typical rioja blend.
 Typically, garnacha has a low to medium tannin, and a low to medium acidity.
 Typical aromas are raspberry, spice, tobacco and cinnamon.
 The main regions where you find Garnacha are France, Spain, Italy, US and Australia.

 MAZUELO grape is thought to have grown in Rioja for centuries but is no longer widely grown in the region.
-It is more commonly known around the world as Carignan, and makes of about 3% of Rioja’s vineyards and it is generally blended with Tempranillo.
-Must all they produce their wines with high tannins, high acidity and aromas of black fruit, liquorice and pepper.
+It is more commonly known around the world as Carignan, and makes up about 3% of Rioja’s vineyards and it is generally blended with Tempranillo.
+Mazuelo produces wines with high tannins, high acidity and aromas of black fruit, liquorice and pepper.
 The grape is grown in Spain, Sardinia and California.

 The D.O.C. regulations established a border within which Rioja label wine can be produced, and insure quality remains by restricting yields, so as to protect the land and the vines, while also checking and approving the winemaking techniques that are used.
 There are three regions from which all rioja wine comes from, these are Rioja Alta, Rioja Baja and Rioja Alavesa.

-Rioja Baja is the Eastern most region.
-The land is at a much low altitude here at around 380 meters in the west and 301 metres in the east.
+Rioja Baja is the Eastern most region of Rioja.
+The land is at a much lower altitude here at around 380 meters in the west and 301 metres in the east.
 The climate is hotter, drier and more Mediterranean making it perfect for growing garnacha.
-Wines produced here tend to be more spicy and peppery which how that the locals enjoy the wine.
+Wines produced here tend to be more spicy and peppery which is how the locals enjoy their wine.

 To the north of the river Ebro, is Rioja Alavesa, the smallest and most northern of the three regions.
 And the only appellation to fall outside of the La Rioja province, in the Alava region of the autonomist Basque Country.
-This region lies in the foothills of the cantabrian mountains, a while Rioja Alta might mean high rioja, is actually Alavesa that boasts some of the highest vineyards of all region.
+This region lies in the foothills of the cantabrian mountains, and while Rioja Alta might mean high rioja, is actually Alavesa that boasts some of the highest vineyards in all of Rioja.
 The climate here is cooler and wetter than in Alta and Baja and tempranillo is widely grown and harvested early for making younger and fresher wines, which is popular among the local Basque community.
 Enjoy a good Rioja wine tour !